-6.11.1 When a certified mobile laboratory is moved from one location to another, re-inspection and re-certification are not required.

-6.11.2 When a complete laboratory is moved from its original location and assembled in a new permanent or mobile facility, the Certification Program Manager shall be immediately advised in writing and a re-inspection by the Certification Program Manager or a CCIL Inspector designated by the Certification Program Manager shall be undertaken.
-The timing of the re-inspection is left to the discretion of the Certification Program Manager.
-During the interim period, the Certification of the laboratory shall remain in force.
+When a certified laboratory is to be moved from its location or sold to another corporate entity, the CPM shall be advised in writing not less than 30 days in advance of the move or transfer of ownership.

-6.11.3 When a company is purchased by another corporate entity, any CCIL certified laboratories which changed ownership will be deemed to continue to be certified pending a re-inspection by the Certification Program Manager or a CCIL Inspector designated by the Certification Program Manager.
-Timing of the re-inspection is left to the discretion of the Program Manager.

-6.11.4 When a CCIL certified laboratory is purchased by another corporate entity, the existing certification will be revoked immediately.
-For the purpose of certification, the laboratory will be considered as a new laboratory by CCIL and the new owner must initiate the certification process by filing an appropriate application.

-6.11.5 Information on the application and certification processes can be found on the CCIL website (www.ccil.com).
+- 6.11.1 When a certified mobile laboratory is moved from one location to another, re-inspection and re-certification are not required. - 6.11.2 For the relocation of a permanent facilities, a re-inspection by a CCIL Inspector designated by the CPM shall be undertaken at the new location.
+The timing of the re-inspection is left to the discretion of the CPM.
+During the interim period, the Certification of the laboratory shall remain in force. - 6.11.3 When a CCIL certified laboratory is purchased by a corporate entity that owns one or more CCIL certified laboratories, the laboratory which changed ownership will be deemed to continue to be certified pending a re-inspection by a CCIL Inspector designated by the CPM.
+Timing of the re-inspection is left to the discretion of the CPM. - 6.11.4 When a CCIL certified laboratory is purchased by a corporate entity that does not own a CCIL certified laboratory, the CPM will determine, based on continuity of location, equipment, and staff, whether certification will continue pending re-inspection or will be revoked.
+Where certification is revoked, the laboratory will be considered as a new laboratory by CCIL and the new owner must initiate the certification process by filing an appropriate application.
+The laboratory will be inspected at the earliest opportunity and must complete all requirements before a new certificate will be issued. - 6.11.5 Information on the application and certification processes can be found on the CCIL website (www.ccil.com) and the CCIL portal (portal.ccil.com).